yujunmjiang/data-structures-fall-19/week01/README.md

 3. Study the HTML structure and tags and begin to think about how you might parse these files to extract relevant data for these AA meetings.

-4. Update your GitHub repository with the relevant files: your `js` file and ten `txt` files, plus a `md` file with your documentation.
-In Canvas, submit the URL of the specific location of this work within your `data-structures` GitHub repository.

 ## Starter code

 ```javascript